100 Container Gardening Tips You Ever Need To Know

 Tips for Controlling Pests in your Container Garden

-82. Start with Clean Plantings: Use high-quality transplants, seeds bought and potting soil from a reputed nursery to make sure your container garden remains free from pests and diseases since from the beginning.
+Use high-quality transplants, seeds, and potting soil from a reputed nursery to ensure that your container garden remains free from pests and diseases from the beginning.

-Clean the leaves of container plants using a soft cloth with a mild detergent in water often.
-Dirt on leaves affects photosynthesis.
-Doing this will also prevent fungal infections.
+Clean the leaves of container plants, often using a soft cloth and a mild dish soap or milk in water.
+Dirt on leaves affects photosynthesis, and doing this will also prevent fungal infections.

-86. Isolate Infected Plants: Infected plants serve as easy launchpads for pests to contaminate healthy plants in the vicinity.
+Infected plants serve as easy launchpads for pests to contaminate healthy plants nearby.
 Keep them isolated!

-Plants like cilantro, thyme, oregano, dill, and marigold attract good bugs that combat regular garden pests like mites, spider and aphids.
+Cilantro, thyme, oregano, dill, and marigold attract bugs that combat regular garden pests like mites, spider mites, and aphids.

 Tips for Designing Your Container Garden